heyqorluo/game_2048_pages/README.md

 # Game 2048.
-# This repo is reorganised to be deployed by GitHub Pages.
-The original file, including API and unit tests, can be found in the GitHub repository "game_2048_original".
+## This repo is reorganised to be deployed by GitHub Pages.
+The original file, including API and Unit Tests, can be found in the GitHub repository "game_2048_original".